dedotdev/dedot-web-signer/packages/utils/README.md

-# @coong/utils
+# @dedot/signer-utils

-Useful utilities are used across Coong Wallet packages
+Useful utilities are used across Dedot Signer packages